darkred/Userscripts/BugMeNot/README.md

 - press `More Options` to open(in a new tab) the relevant bugmenot page, or
 - just press `Visit BugMeNot` which will open(in a new tab) http://bugmenot.com .

-Note: you may reset the attempt(=login) count by opening/refreshing any irrelevant page to the current one,
+Note: you may reset the attempt(=login) count:
+- either by clicking on the `Reset login attempt counter`,
-i.e. just navigate to an irrelevant page, then switch to the login page.
+- or by opening/refreshing any irrelevant page to the current one, i.e. just navigate to an irrelevant page, then switch to the login page.

 <br>

-Thanks to 'hosts' for making a very useful script!
+Thanks to 'hosts' for his version of a very useful script!